Trycet Side Effects

 Generic Name: acetaminophen / propoxyphene

-Note: This page contains side effects data for the generic drug acetaminophen / propoxyphene.
-It is possible that some of the dosage forms included below may not apply to the brand name Trycet.
+Note: This document contains side effect information about acetaminophen / propoxyphene.
+Some of the dosage forms listed on this page may not apply to the brand name Trycet.

 Applies to acetaminophen / propoxyphene: oral tablet